 Neurotherapy, also known as neurofeedback training or EEG biofeedback, allows children with autism spectrum disorder (ASD) to visualize their brainwaves.
 Scientists theorize that a part of the brain called the mirror neuron system may develop differently in autistic children.
 The brain cells involved in the mirror neuron system are responsible for imitation and empathy.
 The theory behind neurofeedback training for ASD is that by visualizing brainwave patterns, participants can actively control their brains and move their patterns more toward those of normal children.

-Neurofeedback is used primarily to treat high-functioning children with ASD who struggle with learning... read more
+Neurofeedback is used primarily to treat high-functioning children with ASD who struggle with learning disabilities and attention deficits. read more

 What does it involve?

 In neurotherapy, the child wears a special cap with many sensors that are attached to an electroencephalograph (EEG) machine.
 The EEG monitors their brainwaves while a visualization of their brainwave patterns is represented on a screen.
 The neurofeedback clinician will coach the child to become aware of the patterns they are producing and to try to change them in certain ways.
 The child will gradually learn how to change their thinking patterns toward those of more typically developing children.